 For those who love the crystal clear sea and want to explore nature and beaches, it's time to head out to the Pakleni islands.

-Known for Palmižana beach, on the Pakleni islands, you can witness an amazing collection of exotic plants.
+Known for Palmižana beach, on the Pakleni islands, you can witness a fantastic collection of exotic plants.

-The only thing you need to do is decide when you are going – renting a boat or calling a taxi boat are both options to reach this amazing area of Hvar’s surroundings.
+You only need to decide when you're going – renting a boat or calling a taxi boat are options to reach this great area of Hvar's surroundings.

 The list goes on.
 To keep this short, make sure you also visit the Franciscan and Dominican monastery, Arsenal, Theatre, and Jelsa town.

-As it is most likely you’ll be visiting Hvar during summer, here are some real treats for you.
+As you'll most likely be visiting Hvar during summer, here are some natural treats for you.

 Mlini beach is located on Marinkovac island, one of the many Pakleni islands.

-Like every other island in this archipelago, Mlini beach offers you the clearest and brightest sea, enticing you to jump in for a swim.
+Like every other island in this archipelago, Mlini beach offers you the most transparent and brightest sea, enticing you to jump in for a swim.

-Other than these, all around the island of Hvar, there are sandy and pebble family beaches, ideal for tanning and relaxing.
+Other than these, there are sandy and pebble family beaches around the island of Hvar, ideal for tanning and relaxing.

-Finally, to round out your experience, make sure you take a break from sightseeing, swimming, and hiking to try Dalmatian specialties in restaurants like Dalmatino, Gariful, and Grande Luna.
+Finally, to round out your experience, take a break from sightseeing, swimming, and hiking to try Dalmatian specialties in restaurants like Dalmatino, Gariful, and Grande Luna.